nedRad88/SCALAR/provider/config-ReadMe.txt

     "SERVER_HOST" : address and port of kafka server (e.g. if Kafka server is Docker container named kafka then host is kafka:9092),

-    "SQL_HOST" : address of mysql server (e.g. if MySQL server is Docker container named sql_db then the host is: mysql+pymysql://mysql:mysql@sql_db/),
+    "SQL_HOST" : connection string to MySQL server (e.g. if MySQL server is Docker container named sql_db and user name is mysql and USER password is mysql, then the host is: mysql+pymysql://mysql:mysql@sql_db/),

     "SQL_DBNAME" : SQL database name,